With this Easy Cannoli Recipe, you too can make amazing and creamy, unforgettable Italian restaurant quality Cannolis at home! Enjoy!

-Place ricotta cheese into the center of a large piece of cheesecloth and squeeze out any excess liquid.
+- Place ricotta cheese into the center of a large piece of cheesecloth and squeeze out any excess liquid.
 You want the ricotta cheese as dry as possible.
-Place into the bottom of a high powdered blender.
+Place into the bottom of a high powered blender.

-Add in powdered sugar, lemon zest, vanilla and heavy cream and blend, stopping to stir frequently, until completely smooth OR until a desired consistency is reached.
+- Add in powdered sugar, lemon zest, vanilla, and heavy cream and blend, stopping to stir frequently, until completely smooth OR until the desired consistency is reached.

-Store refrigerated in airtight container for up to two days.
+- Store refrigerated in an airtight container for up to two days.

 - Please please please keep in mind that not draining or getting rid of that extra liquid in the cheese will not give you the results you're looking for.
 I didn't drain my first few versions of my cannoli filling and after 20-30 seconds in the blender, it was pretty thick and decent, but blending it beyond 60 seconds turned it into liquid.
 Just FYI 🙂